gmph/gmph.github.io/_posts/2015-08-09-mentalhealth.md

 layout: default
 title: Mental Health and Me
 heading: Mental Health and Me
-date: 9th August 2015
+date: 31st August 2015
 published: true
-private: true
+private: false
 format: markdown
 permalink: /mental-health
-version: 0.6
+version: 1.0
 ---

 ![Mental Health and Me]({{ site.url }}/res/posts/brain.png)

 I've been doing this all wrong.
-Whenever I consider writing about a topic that matters to me I turn to statistics to back up my feelings and help people understand why they should care.
-It doesn't work as well as I want it to.
-So here are some words – just my words.
+Whenever I write about a topic I care about, I turn to statistics to back up my feelings and help people understand why they should care too.
+It doesn't work as well.
+In this article I will share my personal experiences to convey the importance of mental health to me.

 Mental health disorders have affected me and the people around me which I care about most.
 It's something I have only talked about with a few people, but I feel like we all need to discuss these issues more openly.
-I'm going to talk about my experiences of mental health and my understanding of how important these issues and their treatment are today, as well as some (completely unprofessional, personal) advice.
+I'm going to talk about my experiences of mental health and my understanding of how important these issues and their treatment are today.

 I'll split this article into four parts so you can find what you're looking for, and avoid what may be triggering: